aarongustafson/aaron-gustafson.com/_posts/2017-05-24-progressive-web-apps-and-the-windows-ecosystem.markdown

 You’ll notice that from a quality, polish, and user experience perspective, they are nearly indistinguishable.
 And this is just the first iteration of Twitter Lite.
 It launched last month.
 The only real difference is that one was built using Web technologies and lives at a URL.

-Though [the "progressive web apps" moniker was coined by Frances Berriman in 2015](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/) and has quickly become a buzzword in our industry, it’s important to recognize that <strong data-quotable>this idea of the Web as native is not new</strong>.
+Though [the "progressive web apps" moniker was coined by Frances Berriman in 2015](https://infrequently.org/2015/06/progressive-apps-escaping-tabs-without-losing-our-soul/) and has quickly become a buzzword in our industry, it’s important to recognize that this idea of the Web as native is not new.

 Back in 2007, [Adobe introduced Apollo](https://web.archive.org/web/20070322155954/http://www.adobe.com/aboutadobe/pressroom/pressreleases/200703/031907ApolloLabs.html), later renamed the Adobe Integrated Runtime (<abbr aria-title="also known as">a.k.a.</abbr> [Adobe AIR](http://www.adobe.com/products/air.html)).
 This technology enabled designers and developers to build native apps in Flash or using Web technologies—HTML, CSS and JavaScript.
 It was pretty revolutionary for the time, supporting drag & drop, menu bar integration, file management, and more.